 You must obtain a valid DUNS number, also known as the Unique Entity Identifier (UEI), and provide that number in the application.
 In April 2022, the DUNS number will be replaced by the UEI, a "new, non-proprietary identifier" requested in, and assigned by, the System for Award Management (SAM.gov).
-For more details, visit the following webpages: Planned UEI Updates in Grant Application Forms and General Service Administration's UEI Update
+For more details, visit the following webpages: Planned UEI Updates in Grant Application Forms and General Service Administration's UEI Update.

 You must also register with SAM.gov and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless you are an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or have an exception approved by the agency under 2 CFR § 25.110(d)).
+For your SAM.gov registration, you must submit a notarized letterappointing the authorized Entity Administrator.